Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/retrieve-credentials-hub-business.md

 ---
 eleventyComputed:
-  title: Retrieve credentials from {{ en.DHUBB }} with {{ en.DWL }}
+  title: Retrieve credentials from {{ en.DHUBB }} with the {{ en.DWL }}
 ---
 {% snippet icon.badgeInfo %}
 You need website entries in {{ en.DHUBB }} to be able to retrieve their credentials.
-If that is not the case, start by [adding a website entry with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/add-entry-hub-business-dwl/).
+If that is not the case, start by [adding a website entry with the {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/add-entry-hub-business-dwl/).
 {% endsnippet %}

-{{ en.DWL }} facilitates access to your credentials by automatically matching websites to saved credentials in {{ en.DHUBB }} website entries.
-It is also possible to filter through your entries via {{ en.DWL }} to manually find your credentials.
+The {{ en.DWL }} facilitates access to your credentials by automatically matching websites to saved credentials in {{ en.DHUBB }} website entries.
+It is also possible to filter through your entries via the {{ en.DWL }} to manually find your credentials.

-After the [installation](/hub/dwl/installation/) of {{ en.DWL }} and its [pairing](/hub/dwl/first-login-devolutions-web-login/hub-business/) with {{ en.DHUBB }}, you can immediately use the extension to retrieve your credentials.
+After the [installation](/hub/dwl/installation/) of the {{ en.DWL }} and its [pairing](/hub/dwl/first-login-devolutions-web-login/hub-business/) with {{ en.DHUBB }}, you can immediately use the extension to retrieve your credentials.
 However, you may want to modify some of the settings to customize your experience.
-We recommend that you follow the steps in the [Settings](#settings) section first: they will guide you through setting up {{ en.DWL }} by suggesting best practices for retrieving credentials.
+We recommend that you follow the steps in the [Settings](#settings) section first: they will guide you through setting up the {{ en.DWL }} by suggesting best practices for retrieving credentials.
 You can also skip the configuration and go straight to [Retrieving credentials](#retrieving-credentials).

 ## Settings

-1. Click on the {{ en.DWL }} extension button in your browser, then click on the ***Settings*** icon.
+1. Click on the {{ en.DWL }} button in your browser, then click on the ***Settings*** icon.
 ![Settings Icon](https://webdevolutions.azureedge.net/docs/en/hub/Hub2080.png)
 1. Click on ***General*** in the ***Configuration*** section.
 ![Settings – Configuration – General](https://webdevolutions.azureedge.net/docs/en/hub/Hub2081.png)